 The Fear Of Loss Rises

-Below is a graphical representation that shows how well real estate has performed compared to stocks between 1997 – 2017, except for in 2008.
+Below is a graphical representation that shows how well real estate has performed compared to stocks between 1997 – 2017.
 In 2008, it was real estate’s implosion that pushed equities to correct by 50%+ and not the other way around.

 Real Estate Is A Core Investment

 For my rental properties, the rent checks kept coming in during the 2008-2009 financial crisis.
 Occupancy was full and rent prices were stable for two years before they were increased to keep up with inflation.
-I expect the same to happen again with my portfolio in 2020 and beyond, especially since I expect a quicker recovery.
+I expect the same to happen again this time around.

 When the stock market is imploding, real estate becomes an attractive asset class up to a certain point.
 That point is up to around a 35% decline in the S&P 500.
 After a 35% decline in the S&P 500, expect real estate prices of all types to start declining as potential buyers fear an upcoming recession.